 How the Guide Your Money Independence Program works

 The Independence program is designed for flexible shared learning in peer groups and incorporates group based activities and discussions.
 For those who do not meet regularly with a peer group there are many learning activities that can be completed individually.
-For groups who meet online the program can be easily adapted to do activities before using your meeting to share about your learning.
+For groups who meet online the program can be easily adapted to do activities before meeting to share about your learning.